 To see payments, go to section Billing/Revenue.
 Here you can track activity for all your payments

-Disbursements - this is where you can payments that have been disbursed to your bank account.
+Payouts - this is where you can see payments that have been disbursed to your bank account.

 Upcoming billing- See all upcoming payments due over the next month.

-Pending billing - See all payments that have been initiated by the payment processor, but not yet confirmed i.e. yet to leave the customer's bank account.
+Pending billing - See all payments that have been initiated by the payment processor but not yet confirmed i.e. yet to leave the customer's bank account.

-For online payments, they will move from pending to disbursed automatically.
+For online payments, they will move from Pending to Payouts automatically.

 Reports - See all confirmed payments, as well as refunds.